keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 {% endhighlight %}

 ### User Interface

-In the UI the mapping can be created for each endpoint in the `Endpoints`.`Mapping section` by clicking `Create Mapping` toggle.
+In the UI, the mapping can be created for each endpoint in the `Endpoints`.`Mapping section` by clicking `Create Mapping` toggle.

 {: .image-popup}
 ![Create mapping](/extend/generic-extractor/tutorial/create_mapping_toggle.png)